 The Albion-Marshall Resilient Communities Project is an exciting opportunity to build relationships, address implicit bias, and embrace our Oneness.
 This project was born out of the work done within the schools over the past four years as Albion and Marshall students began to attend school together.
-Building on the successes of our children, who have shown tremendous courage and growth, it is now time for the adults in our communities to enter into dialogue with one another and begin the process of our own healing.
+Building on the successes of our children, who have shown tremendous courage and growth, the adults in our communities have begun to dialogue with one another and begin the process of their own healing.

 It was 47 years ago, another time, but not another place.
 Albion Michigan is recognized on CBS News, national tv by our favorite broadcast journalist Walter Cronkite, for its efforts to work towards a more sustainable future.

 The story tells of Albion’s population being 14,000 and taking a claim to be “Manufacturing Town USA.”
 Albion’s population is now 8,534, and we think of ourselves more of a college town now, since much has changed.

 For the past several years, the Albion branch NAACP has hosted a Back to School – Stay in School Backpack giveaway event for students attending Albion Public Schools.

 This year was different as the former Albion Public Schools is now a part of Marshall Public Schools.
 Harrington School had been closed for almost three years and this year was able to reopen due to the annexation.